 Acupuncture Research

 Over the past 20 years, there have been over 13,000 studies of acupuncture completed in over 60 countries.
-A wide variety of clinical areas have been studied including, pain, inflammation, stroke, migraine, peripheral neuropathy and many others.
+A wide variety of clinical areas have been studied including, pain, spinal cord injury, stroke, migraine, peripheral neuropathy and many others.

 The evidence of this huge number of studies can be hard for any person to make sense of.
 Fortunately, the entire literature base was summarized in 2010 by the Australian Department of Veteran Affairs.
 This review was updated in 2014 by the US Department of Veteran Affairs and then again in 2017 by John McDonald and Stephen Janz, the authors of the Acupuncture Evidence Project.
 The Acupuncture Evidence Project found evidence of effect for 117 out of the 122 conditions they evaluated.